0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/README.md

 ```bash
 bash run_e2e.sh
 ```
-It's important to note that those operations must be done in this exact order to ensure that hard-coded addresses used in this guide are stil valid.
+It's important to note that those operations must be done in this exact order to ensure that hard-coded addresses used in this guide are still valid.